joSanchez28/project-echo-chamber.github.io/README.md

 - Build an NLP pipeline
 - Train a classifier on data from polarized political subreddits
 - Conclusions
+- Report

+## Contributions
+- Dídac: Design the experiments, topic detection and NLP, poster presentation
+- Vikalp: Interaction with the cluster and spark queries, machine learning
+- Jorge: Intermediate statistics during the first and second milestones, network visualizations and models

 ## Want to learn more? - Links of Interest